sandhawke/arraydom/README.md

 ```

 Converts to JavaScript instead of JSON, with a much more compact
-indenting conention than JSON.
+indenting style than JSON.
+(Run on w3.org, the output with -j has 1/4
+as many lines of output.)
 Good for when you want to convert some
-existing HTML into something you'll run in your code.
+existing HTML into a template embedded in your code.